opendocsg/slw-judgments-backfill/2002_SGHC_187/report.md

 10     Section 268(1) of the CPC provides that the High Court, in exercising its powers of revision, can exercise powers similar to those of an appellate court.
 As the DPP submitted, the High Court, in the exercise of its powers of revision, has, _inter alia_ , the power under s 256(b)(iii) to ‘alter the nature of the sentence’.

 11     It is established law that such powers of revision must be exercised sparingly.
-The principles governing revision were laid down in _Ang Poh Chuan v PP_ [1996] 1 SLR 326, where it was held that:
+The principles governing revision were laid down in _Ang Poh Chuan v PP_ <span class="citation">[1996] 1 SLR 326</span>, where it was held that:

  ...various phrases may be used to identify the circumstances which would attract the exercise of the revisionary jurisdiction, but they all share the common denominator that there must be some serious injustice.
 Of course there cannot be a precise definition of what would constitute such serious injustice for that would in any event unduly circumscribe what must be a wide discretion vested in the court, the exercise of which would depend largely on the particular facts.
 But generally it must be shown that there is something palpably wrong in the decision that strikes at its basis as an exercise of judicial power by the court below.